 I was a guest on the Blog Talk Radio Program "Step into the Light with Patti Shene" - Oct.
 20, 2015 - click the link below to give a listen!

-Chicken Soup for the Soul: The Spirit of America is set to release in June, 2016.
-Inside the pages of this upcoming collection of works that celebrate America will be Gayle Irwin's short story "National Parks -- America's Best Idea."
-The National Park Service turns 100 years old in 2016, and in the story Gayle relates her experiences living near Yellowstone National Park and visiting other such special places.
-She discovers the treasures many others discovered in the 1800 and early 1900s, wonders in nature that remain gems of America to this day and for generations to come.
-Learn more about this upcoming release at http://www.chickensoup.com/book/189345/the-spirit-of-america and watch for Gayle's appearances at which you could obtain an autographed copy, including The Yellowstone Shop at Madison Crossing in West Yellowstone, Montana mid-June!
+Chicken Soup for the Soul: The Spirit of America was released in June, 2016.
+Inside the pages of this upcoming collection of works that celebrate America is my short story "National Parks -- America's Best Idea."
+The National Park Service turns 100 years old in 2016, and in the story I relate experiences while living near Yellowstone National Park and visiting other such special places.
+I've discovered the treasures many others discovered in the 1800s and early 1900s, wonders in nature that remain gems of America to this day and for generations to come.
+Learn more about this new collection at http://www.chickensoup.com/book/189345/the-spirit-of-america and watch for upcoming appearances at which you could obtain an autographed copy from me!

 Children's Picture Book Encourages Friendship!

 Sage Finds Friends is a unique story about friendship between a blind dog, two cats, and a sighted dog who comes into the household.
 Can everyone adjust to the changes and learn to get along?
 Children and families will delight as they read about a blind dog named Sage discovering a beautiful treasure: good friends!
 An engaging story with colorful, delightful illustrations!
 Appropriate for ages 9 and under.

 Buy on Amazon by clicking this link: amzn.to/1OGwR7j